-Presentation timer can indicate the presentation time on the screen to help you achieve better time management when giving presentations.
+The presentation timer can indicate the presentation time on the screen to help you achieve better time management when giving presentations.
 Follow these steps to utilize this function:

-- Press TIMER SETUP on the remote control or go to the SYSTEM SETUP: Basic > Presentation Timer menu and press Mode/enter to display the Presentation Timer page. - Highlight Timer Period and decide the time period by pressing ◀/▶.
+- 1 Go to the SYSTEM SETUP: Basic > Presentation Timer menu and press Mode/ Enter to display the Presentation Timer page. - 2.
+Highlight Timer Period and decide the time period by pressing $\triangleleft / \triangleright$ .
 The length of time can be set from 1 to 5 minutes in 1-minute increments and 5 to 240 minutes in 5-minute increments.